pfheatwole/thesis/source/derivations.rst

 derivation can be found in :cite:`gorman2012EvaluationMultibodyParafoil` (9DoF, but relative roll and pitch are unconstrained).

 ..
-FIXME: why didn't I use that derivation?
+Why didn't I use that derivation?
+Like most papers, it used used implicit vector notation and skips significant steps of the derivation, making validation difficult.
+Also, it merged the individual components of the apparent matrices from Lissaman and Brown's method for computing apparent mass :cite:`lissaman1993ApparentMassEffects`.
+This derivation uses explicit vector notation to avoid mistakes (particularly when taking derivatives) and significantly simplifies the inclusion of the apparent inertia matrix from Barrow's method :cite:`barrows2002ApparentMassParafoils`.

 An implementation of this model is available as :py:class:`Paraglider9a
 <glidersim:pfh.glidersim.paraglider.Paraglider9a>` in the ``glidersim``
 package.
 The ``glidersim`` package also includes :py:class:`Paraglider9b
 <glidersim:pfh.glidersim.paraglider.Paraglider9b>`, which uses the centers of
-mass as the reference points for the body and payload dynamics.
-That choice simplifies the derivatives for angular momentum (since it eliminates the moment arms), but it makes it more difficult to incorporate the effects of apparent mass.
+mass as the reference points for the body and payload dynamics; that choice simplifies the derivatives for angular momentum (since it eliminates the moment arms), but makes it less convenient to incorporate the effects of apparent mass.